AkshayGupt/Playlist/README.md

 ## About

 Playlist is a React based web application focused on building playlists of youtube videos.
-This project is built on ReactJS and the state is managed using Redux.
+This project is built on ReactJS.

 ![Playlist](screenshot.png)
 <hr />